Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

-The calculation of the maximal cliques for each step in the intermediate graph $G_t$ in step $2$ is the costly step in this pipeline: In terms of the number of taxa, $n:=|X|$ alone as input parameter the computation is certainly costly: variants of the Bron-Kerbosch algorithms \cite{BronKerbosch73} are still the best general case running cases for finding all maximal cliques in such a graph, resulting in a worst-case runtime of $\mathcal{O}(s3^{n/3})$ for $s$ being the size of the critical set of the cliquegram and $n$ the number of vertices in the graph.
-In our case $n$ is the number of taxa, i.e. $n=|X|$.
+The calculation of the maximal cliques for each step in the intermediate graph $G_t$ in step $2$ is the costly step in this pipeline: In terms of the number of taxa, $n:=|X|$ alone as input parameter the computation is certainly costly: variants of the Bron-Kerbosch algorithms \cite{BronKerbosch73} are still the best general case running cases for finding all maximal cliques in such a graph at the different threshold steps, resulting in a worst-case runtime of $O(s3^{n/3})$ for $s$ being the size of the critical set of the cliquegram and $n$ the number of vertices in the graph.
+To be more precise, $3^{n/3}$ are the most maximal cliques which can occur at one step in the critical set.
+Graphs of such a structure are called Moon-Moser Graphs \cite{moon_cliques_1965}.
+The optimal worse-case time complexity of the Bron-Kerbosch algorithm is given by $O(3^{n/3})$.
+In practice, the number of maximal cliques is often-times observed to be far smaller, see \cites{tomita_maxcliques_2006, conteComplexity2021} for an extended time complexity analysis.
+In general the number of maximal cliques over all values of the critical set is $O(2^n)$ for the cliquegram, see \textit{Prop.~\ref{prop:maximalnumbercliquegram}} and thus the number for maximal faces is also $O(2^n)$ for the facegram.
+As can be seen in \textit{Tab.~\ref{tab:runtimes_long}} for the sizes of the cliquegram and facegram, the cliquegram will have a far larger number of maximal cliques when considering the join-cliquegram opposed to the join-facegram.

-In terms of the set of all cliques as a complexity parameter, the computation of the mergegram of the cliquegram is done in $\mathcal{O}(s|M|)$ where $|M|$ is the number of maximal cliques over all values of the critical set which is bounded above by $2^{|X|}$, i.e. $M := \bigcup M_i$.
-Specifically, we have these bounds for the two inner loops and computing the set-differences
+In terms of the set of all cliques as a complexity parameter, the computation of the mergegram of the cliquegram is done in $O(s|M|)$ where $|M|$ is the number of maximal cliques over all values of the critical set which is bounded above by $2^{|X|}$, i.e. $M := \bigcup M_i$.
+Specifically, we have these bounds for the two inner loops and computing the set-differences in \textit{Alg.~\ref{alg:mergegram_cliquegram}} as